jumping2000/Mysensors-RainSensor/README.md

 # Mysensors-RainSensor
-For Mysensor Rain UV and Light sensor
+For Mysensors Rain, UV and Light sensor